livewire/livewire/docs/nesting.md

 }
 ```

 Reactive properties are an incredibly powerful feature, making Livewire more similar to frontend component libraries like Vue and React.
-But, it is important to understand the performance implications of this feature and only add `reactive: true` when it makes sense for your particular scenario.
+But, it is important to understand the performance implications of this feature and only add `#[Reactive]` when it makes sense for your particular scenario.

 ## Binding to child data using `wire:model`